 I must admit that the title Counter Clockwise caught my attention, My immediate thought was that it was an adaptation of the Philip K. Dick novel Counter-Clock World (1967) set in a future where time has started to move in reverse and the dead are born out of their graves and then die as infants.
 This turns out not to be the case, although you cannot help but think that the Dick book would be an exceedingly challenging and original concept for a film to take on some day.
 Alas, Counter Clockwise is more routinely a time travel story – in specific, a time paradox story.

 Ever since Back to the Future Part II (1989), there has been certain genus of time travel films that deal with the mind-bending paradoxes involved with time travellers slotting into their own past and trying to alter events from the margins of pre-established events.
-There have been some ingenious variations on this with Twelve Monkeys (1995) and especially in recent years with the likes of Timecrimes (2007), The Infinite Man (2014), Predestination (2014) and Synchronicity (2015), any of which I would recommend going and checking out for the pure pleasure of the corkscrew games they conduct in messing with an audience’s sense of what is going on.
+There have been some ingenious variations on this with Twelve Monkeys (1995) and especially in recent years with the likes of Timecrimes (2007), The Infinite Man (2014), Predestination (2014), Synchronicity (2015), Paradox (2016) and Black Hollow Cage (2017), any of which I would recommend going and checking out for the pure pleasure of the corkscrew games they conduct in messing with an audience’s sense of what is going on.